-Salem is also a musician and composer of Arabic-Brazilian jazz.
-His music can be found on iTunes.
+Dr. Salem is also a musician and composer of Arabic-Brazilian jazz, with his music available on iTunes.
+He writes regularly on his Substack blog, Thinking Middle East.

 Contact Information